nasa/cmr-graphql/README.md

 ##### Cursor

-`cursor` tells CMR that you'd like to initiate a scroll session with the intent of harvesting data.
-If you request this key without providing cursor as a search parameter GraphQL will ask CMR to start a new scroll session and return the value as a cursor in the response.
+`cursor` tells CMR that you'd like to fetch the search after identifier out of the header with the intent of harvesting data.
+If you request this key without providing cursor as a search parameter GraphQL will ask CMR to start a new search after search and return the value as a cursor in the response.
 To take advantage of the cursor you can then include it in subsequent queries until no data is returned.

 ###### First Request: